 Let them help you cook

 Involve them in preparing and cooking what they are about to eat.
 We have a special stool that allows the kids to stand safely in the kitchen so they can reach the countertop.
 Let them put the ingredients in the blender for smoothies and allow them to use measuring cups and spoons to add ingredients while cooking.

 We also have kid-safe knives so kids can practice cutting their food, which Rio thinks is so cool.
 Kids love helping and they get so much more excited about eating when they participate in the process of preparing and cooking.

 Limit snacks/eat real food

 If your kids are eating normal meals, they shouldn’t need too many snacks.
 And when they do eat too many snacks, obviously they aren’t going to eat much during their meals.
+Eating habits that’ll make them get used to the flavors and it’s for them to eat healthier!
 If my kids don’t finish their smoothies at breakfast, I save them in the fridge and make them drink that before they eat anything else that day.
 I want to make sure they get those greens and if they are truly hungry they won’t have a problem finishing that first.

 Our go to veggies/fruits for snacks are cucumbers, bell peppers, snap peas, apples, pears, bananas and frozen blueberries.
 If your kids are hungry, they will eat these things!
 If my boys ask for a snack, I always make them eat veggies and fruits first.
 Rarely do they ask for anything else!
 Dipping the veggies in hummus and the apples in nut butter might help too.
 Lundberg organic brown rice cakes are another favorite snack.
 We often top them with hummus, avocado or nut butter and jam.